-- change the elevations on your property
+- Change the elevations on your property

-- support a retaining wall
+- Support a retaining wall

-- correct poor drainage near your foundation or elsewhere on your property
+- Correct poor drainage near your foundation or elsewhere on your property

-- support the construction or demolition of a swimming pool
+- Support the construction or demolition of a swimming pool

 Different Types of Fill

-Fill Sand – Fill sand, like fill dirt, is used to fill low areas, but fill sand and fill dirt are very different.
+Fill sand, like fill dirt, is used to fill low areas, but fill sand and fill dirt are very different.
 Fill sand is good for improving drainage around wet areas and to fill areas around septic tanks and ponds where drainage is important.
 Sand tends to be prone to shifting and displacement, while fill dirt is very stable.
 As such, fill sand is not good to use as a base for building structures.
-Fill sand consisting of more than 50% sand is good fill for areas that will be used for plants, and then topped with several inches of topsoil.
+Fill sand consisting of more than 50% sand is ideal for areas that will be used for plants, and then topped with several inches of topsoil.
 In short, fill sand is best used in projects that will involve regular exposure to water and moisture.

-Rock Fill – Rock fill, as the name indicates, consists of large rocks.
+Rock fill, as the name indicates, consists of large rocks.
 Rock fill is used to fill very deep openings, such as an old swimming pool.
 The size of the rocks is often larger than a football.
-You can also use the large rocks to landscape your yard.
+You can also use large rocks to landscape your yard.
 Rock fill is usually obtained from blast sites or deep excavation sites.
 If you intend to use rock fill in a large hole and cover it with vegetation, you will need to top the rock fill with heavy layers of organic clean topsoil perhaps followed by compost, mulch, or manure.

 Calculating the right amount of dirt may seem challenging.
 Here are the steps for estimating the amount of fill you will need: